hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine.html.markdown

 * `name` - (Required) The name of the Linux Virtual Machine.
 Changing this forces a new resource to be created.

 * `network_interface_ids` - (Required).
-A list of Network Interface ID's which should be attached to this Virtual Machine.
+A list of Network Interface IDs which should be attached to this Virtual Machine.
 The first Network Interface ID in this list will be the Primary Network Interface on the Virtual Machine.

 * `os_disk` - (Required) A `os_disk` block as defined below.